ncoden/libft/README.md

 #### Liscence
 This library is under the Apache 2.0 Liscence.
-Please refer to the LISCENCE file for more details.
+Please refer to the LICENCE file for more details.